yirancaohk/yirancaohk.github.io/_pages/about.md

   <img src="https://fpcordeiro.github.io/images/profile_aboutme.jpg" />
 </div> -->

-Welcome!
 I am a Ph.D. candidate in Economics at Yale University.

 My research interests are in Industrial Organization, Economics of Education, and Applied Econometrics.